Bournemouth Gasworks Athletic F.C.: History

+and frequently won the Dorset Senior Cup.

-The early thirties saw the side record some fine runs in the FA Amateur Cup, most notably in 1929–30 when they reached the final, which was played at West Ham United's Upton Park stadium where a crowd of 21,800 saw them hold Ilford 1–1 at the break before they eventually lost by a 1–5 scoreline.
-In 1932–33 they reached the Semi-Finals but were narrowly beaten 1–2 by Stockton.
+The club gained national recognition for their exploits in the FA Amateur Cup, travelling the country and enjoying several lengthy runs in the competition.
+The most famous of these came in 1930 when they incredibly progressed through nine rounds (defeating Wycombe Wanderers, Barnet and Wimbledon) to reach the final at West Ham United's Upton Park.
+Here, in front of a crowd of 21,800, they held favourites Ilford 1–1 at the break before eventually losing 1-5.
+Three years later, they reached the semi-finals but were narrowly beaten 1–2 by Stockton.

-The Gasworks moved to a magnificent new ground at Alder Road and remained a strong force in county football.
-They were county league champions a further four times during the thirties with the reserve side also winning the Division 2 title.
+In 1932 the Gasworks opened their new stadium at Alder Road and by this point were very much the dominant force in county football.
+They were Hampshire league champions a further four times during the thirties with the reserve side also winning the Division 2 title.

-The post war era saw Bournemouth Gasworks remain a prominent force in the Hampshire League and cup competitions.
-Three times they reached the FA Cup third qualifying round and twice they won the Hampshire Senior Cup.
-In 1956–57 the Gasworks were relegated after finishing bottom and after a mid-table finish in Division 2, the club left to play in local Dorset football.
-They would go on to win the Dorset League nine times, as well as winning the Dorset Senior Cup ten times and the Dorset Amateur Cup nine times.
+The post World War II era saw Bournemouth Gasworks remain a prominent force; three times they reached the FA Cup third qualifying round and twice won the Hampshire Senior Cup.
+However, in 1957 the club were surprisingly relegated after finishing bottom, and after a mid-table finish in Division 2, they left to play in local Dorset football, where they would go on to enjoy further successes.

 Through circumstances beyond their control, the loss of their home ground in 1966 inevitably saw a decline in fortunes.
 Now playing at Branksome Rec, they struggled on until folding in 1972.

-The final curtain came down in March 1973 the Club staged a formal Farewell Dinner to commemorate the end of an illustrious history.
+The final curtain came down in March 1973.
+The club staged a formal farewell dinner to commemorate the end of an illustrious history.
 The event was well attended with a number of legends from the 1930 FA Amateur Cup final team in attendance.